b6d/lima/docs/linked_data.rst

 Up until now, we've only dealt with one-way relationships (*From* a review *to* its book).
-If not only a review should link to its book, but a book should also link to it's top rated review, we can adapt our model like this:
+If not only a review should link to its book, but a book should also link to it's most popular review, we can adapt our model like this:

 .. code-block:: python
-    :emphasize-lines: 7,13,18-19
+    :emphasize-lines: 7,19-20

-    # books now link to their top review
+    # books now link to their most popular review
     class Book:
-        def __init__(self, isbn, author, title, top_review=None):
+        def __init__(self, isbn, author, title, pop_review=None):
             self.isbn = isbn
             self.author = author
             self.title = title
-            self.top_review = top_review
+            self.pop_review = pop_review

+    # unchanged: reviews still link to their books
     class Review:
         def __init__(self, rating, text, book=None):
             self.rating = rating